Exploring the application process

 Yes — It is possible to be admitted to the program with a conditional offer.
 Your application will be carefully reviewed to determine if you have enough and the appropriate undergraduate courses to begin the program.
 If you are admitted to the program your Offer of Admission letter will indicate the courses that will be necessary for you to complete within a particular timeframe.
 Please note that it is ultimately the students’ responsibility to ensure these conditions are met and that final transcripts are submitted to the University Registrar’s office and the Faculty of Education.

-The B.Ed. application package is available online after mid-October for the following year’s admissions.
-The program applications are completed online, however please remember to print and have completed the supplementary information package.
-All completed applications includes your online application and completed supplementary information package and must be submitted to the Admissions office.
+The B.Ed. application package is available online after the beginning of October for the following year’s admissions.
 Please call (902) 457-6117 or email the Admissions office at admissions@msvu.ca with any questions.
-The deadline for admission is normally near the end of January each year with a program start date of the first week in September.
+The deadline for admission is normally near mid-December each year with a program start date of the first week in September.
 Please check the application package for the specific deadline date.

 No – we are only offering the program as a full time on campus program.